Cloud-Native and Serverless applications are trending models for developing cloud applications as they provide …

-One of the more infamous examples of the impact of vulnerable software components is the data breach of the largest consumer credit reporting agency Equifax in 2017.
+One of the more infamous examples of the impact of vulnerable software components is the data breach of the largest consumer credit reporting agency Equifax, back in 2017.
 The attackers could exploit a vulnerability in the open-source framework Apache Struts2.
 Although Apache already released a fix for the vulnerability some months before, Equifax did not roll out the update to all servers.
 This allowed attackers to access their corporate network.
-By exploiting the vulnerability, the attackers gained access to personal data belonging to Equifax customers, including Social Security numbers, birth dates, and residential addresses of 152 million American, 44 million British, and 8000 Canadian residents.
-The data breach ended up costing Equifax more than $1.7 billion US dollars and the resignation of their Chief Security Officer (CSO) and Chief Information Officer (CIO).
+By exploiting the vulnerability, the attackers gained access to personal data belonging to Equifax customers, including Social Security numbers, birth dates, and residential addresses of 152 million American, 44 million British, and 8 thousand Canadian residents.
+The data breach ended up costing Equifax more than 1.7 billion US dollars and the resignation of their Chief Security Officer (CSO) and Chief Information Officer (CIO).
 Another infamous example is Heartbleed, where a bug in the OpenSSL cryptographic library left a vast number of websites, services, and devices vulnerable.
 The regular use of software composition analysis (SCA) can inform developers of such vulnerable software components in software projects.
 In this post, we will introduce SCA, explain how it works, and how it helps to make software more secure.

 Table Of Contents

 SCA analyzes the composition of a software project.
 The objective of this analysis is to identify the open-source dependencies of a software project, check license compliance of the components of this project, and report known security vulnerabilities associated with the identified open-source components.